Show All Answers

 Information on old outstanding parking violations can be obtained by calling Parking Administration at 413-259-3020.

 Yes, everyone has 21 days from date of ticket violation to either pay or appeal the parking violation.
-Appeals can be made via:
+Appeals must be submitted to our office in writing and can be made via:

 Per Massachusetts Law Chapter 90, section 20A-20E, all tickets must be paid within 21 days.
 A $15.00 late fee is added on the 22nd day.
 If your ticket remains unpaid, your license and/or registration may be marked for nonrenewal with the Registry of Motor Vehicles.

 Yes, permits are available for those who live or work in Downtown Amherst.
-Permits are available for purchase (permits are $25).
-To apply and purchase a permit, please click here for our online application.
+Permits are available for purchase , If you are interested in obtaining a parking permit, please visit our Permit Parking page for more information.

 Permitted Parking is marked Downtown Amherst by blue signs.
-Permits run from September 1st - May 31st.
+Permit season runs from September 1st - May 31st.

 Example: If you are researching permits, projects, or documents related to “Kendrick Park”, you would type “Kendrick Park” into the search window, hit GO, and then view the search results.